viamrobotics/docs/docs/tutorials/try-viam-color-detection.md

 This configuration creates a detector that will find the hex color #7a4f5c (a reddish color) when you use it with images from your robot’s cameras.
 You can change the color to your liking and experiment with it.
-You can also play with the `hue_tolerance_pct` value to detect with more or less precision.
+You can also play with the `hue_tolerance_pct` value to detect this color with more or less precision.

 **Hex color #7a4f5c**: <img src="../img/try-viam-color-detection/7a4f5c.png">